 Most racing teams see this qualification - and studying with Motorsports Training Australia - as the minimum point of entry into the industry.
 Many of our graduates have achieved excellent employment outcomes in the motorsports industry after they have completed this certificate.
 You learn to inspect and service engines and suspension systems, cooling systems, and clutch assemblies.
 You also learn how to repair and service manual transmissions, braking systems, final-drive assemblies, and steering and suspension systems.
 Repairs to ignition, engine, and management systems are also encompassed in the duties of the mechanic.
 You will learn racetrack experiences, discuss problems with drivers and users to discover faults and carry out your own diagnostic procedures.

-As part of the program you will also learn composite techniques, computer aided drawing, CNC machining, welding, hand and power tools to provide the broad grounding of skills and knowledge to enter the MotorSport workplace.
+As part of the program you will also learn computer aided drawing, CNC machining, welding, hand and power tools to provide the broad grounding of skills and knowledge to enter the Motorsport workplace.

 **Motorsport students in the first year program will be admitted and enrolled into two courses:**

 ** AUR30920 Certificate III in Motor Sport Technology

 ** A2MOTOREC1 Motorsport Engineering units (short course required as part of the total program)

 [**Check out our Motor Sports Training Workshop here!**](https://my.matterport.com/show/?m=NaZEFWuMf7D)

 - On-campus – The majority of teaching and assessment is conducted on-campus

 Course begins January 2023.

 **Days:** Monday to Friday (5 days per week)